pluginsGLPI/customfields/README.md

 The Git repository has been fully erased and reimported from the SVN repository found at https://forge.glpi-project.org/svn/customfields

+The bugs and feature requests are duplicated here.

+Contributions are still welcome, and should be easier thanks to git itself and github.
+If you do not want to use github, you're welcome to clone the repository anonymously and send patches (contact dethegeek via PM on the Forge or the forum)

 ## Introduction

 This plugin enables the management of custom fields for GLPI objects and is